spellshift/realm/docs/_docs/user-guide/eldritch.md

 The standard library is the default functionality that eldritch provides.

-It currently contains five modules:
+It currently contains seven modules:

 - `assets` - Used to interact with files stored natively in the agent.
+- `crypto` - Used to encrypt/decrypt or hash data.
 - `file` - Used to interact with files on the system.
 - `pivot` - Used to identify and move between systems.
 - `process` - Used to interact with processes on the system.
 - `sys` - General system capabilities can include loading libraries, or information about the current context.
-- `crypto` - Used to encrypt/decrypt or hash data.
+- `time` - General functions for obtaining and formatting time, also add delays into code.

-Functions fall into one of these five modules.
+Functions fall into one of these seven modules.
 This is done to improve clarity about function use.

 **🚨 DANGER 🚨: Name shadowing**